fzqneo/COMP4434/lab/MLlib-LogisticReg.md

   + The input file is in the `LIBSVM` format.
 The utility object `MLUtils` helps to parse LIBSVM files as input.
   + The code splits the input data into two sets: a training set and a test set.
 We train the model with the training set and evaulate the model with the test set. (**Why?**)
   + Similarly to `LinearRegressionWithSGD`, `LogisticRegressionWithSGD` is the name of both a class and a singleton.
 The singleton `LogisticRegressionWithSGD` trains a model on input data using default settings.
-  + **Area under ROC** is a metric that measures how *good* the model is.
+  + **Area under ROC** is a metric that measures *how well the model fits the given data* .
 Generally it is a value between 0.5 and 1.
-A larger area under ROC means a better model.
+A larger area under ROC means the model fits the given data more closely.

 Step 3.
 Export the project to a `jar` file.